sagemath/sagewiki_to_gh-2022-10-10/LanguagesAndTilings.md

  * sage.categories: Most of the generic code is contained there.
    * .languages: A language is a subset of A^* where A is a set called alphabet.
 It is naturally graded by N and the grading is called the length.
    * .factorial_languages: category of factorial languages (= language stable under taking factors)
-   * .shifts: the category of shift A^G where G is almost anything and A is a set called alphabet
+   * .shifts: the category of shift A^G (where G is a semigroup for which the operation x -> gx is injective for any g in G and A is a set called alphabet)
  * sage.combinat.words
    * data structure for finite and infinite words
+   * backward compatibility with the previous version
  * sage.monoids
    * .free_monoid: the free monoid (replaces part of sage.combinat.words.words.Words)
    * .free_monoid_morphism: (replaces sage.combinat.words.morphism.WordMorphism)